pnp/pnpjs/docs/sp-admin/index.md

 - `_api/Microsoft.Online.SharePoint.TenantManagement.Office365Tenant`
 - `_api/Microsoft.Online.SharePoint.TenantAdministration.SiteProperties`
 - `_api/Microsoft.Online.SharePoint.TenantAdministration.Tenant`
+- `_api/groupsitemanager`

 These APIs typically require an elevated level of permissions and should not be relied upon in general user facing solutions.
 Before using this library please understand the impact of what you are doing as you are updating settings at the tenant level for all users.

+!!! warning
+    These APIs are officially not documented which means there is no SLA provided by Microsoft.
+Furthermore, they can be updated without notification.

 ## Use